jasonleinart/blog-site/_posts/2025-08-01-multi-agent-ai-systems-landscape.md

 ### **Horizon 3: Process Intelligence**
 Multi-agent systems become the organizational nervous system, orchestrating intelligence across all business functions.

 The key insight is that **multi-agent systems represent the evolution of Horizon 2 to enterprise scale**.
-This isn't just about having multiple AI tools—it's about creating intelligent teams that can handle complex, multi-step processes at scale.
+This goes beyond having multiple AI tools - it's about creating intelligent teams that can handle complex, multi-step processes at scale.

 ## The Market Validation: Y Combinator's Big Bet